Dayoung Oh, Ph.D.

 In her free time, Vivian enjoys hiking, traveling, and spending time with friends.

 Camila O Souza, Ph.D

-Camila holds a PhD in Cell Biology from the University of Sao Paulo, Brazil, and has a strong background investigating the influence of inflammation in metabolic dysfunctions, with emphasis on the preventative role of fatty acids.
+Camila holds a Ph.D in cell biology from the University of Sao Paolo, Brazil and has a strong background in investigating the influence of inflammation in metabolic dysfunctions, with emphasis on the preventative role of fatty acids.
 Camila is currently a postdoctoral researcher in the Oh Lab where she has been dedicated to unraveling the immune functions and metabolic role of GPCRs, with emphasis on GPR92.

-Outside the work place, Camila, as a good Brazilian, enjoys a barbecue with good music and watch soccer games (go Corinthians!).
+Outside the work place, Camila as a good Brazilian, enjoys barbecues with good music and watching soccer games (go Corinthians!).

 Xuenan Sun joined the Oh lab in 2018, and concentrates on functional characterization of GPR84 in insulin resistance.
 Xuenan received her Ph.D in Biochemistry and Molecular Biology from Shanghai Institutes for Biological Sciences, Chinese Academy of Sciences in 2018, where she was involved in studying the role of nuclear receptors in immune cells, on cardiovascular disease.

 In her free time, she enjoys music, swimming and watching movies.

 Lorena learned the ins and outs of mouse work at the Animal Resources Center in UT Southwestern as an Animal Technician before transitioning to the Oh lab in 2018.
 Currently, she is broadening her knowledge of colony management, bioinformatics, and web development.